lizhongzheng/lizhongzheng.github.io/_posts/2024-06-23-modal-decomposition.md

 ## Modal Decomposition of Statistical Dependence

-Let's start by motivating and defining the concept of modal decomposition
+Let's start by motivating and defining the concept of modal decomposition.

 ### Inner Product of Functions